FusionSid/FusionSid/README.md

 ### Languages I want to learn / am currently learning

-- Javascript (so i can get into web dev) & Typescript (because js sucks)
 - C (& C++ because I may die of brain damage but as least my code will be FAST AS FUCK)
 - Rust (Because rust - everyone likes rust)
+- Go so I can make webservers with ALL the speed
 - Basic Assembly (so i can finish my [programming language](https://github.com/FusionSid/Moyai-Lang) and make RickRollOS)

 -------